 It helps to improve services by providing ways to manage business risk and disruption of service.

 It helps to establish cost-effective systems to manage demand for services.

 It supports business change while maintaining a stable service environment.

-It helps to improve and develop positive relationships with your customers by delivering services which are efficient and meet their needs.
+It helps to improve and develop positive relationships with your customers by delivering services that are efficient and meet their needs.